cube3power/atsd/configuration/entity_views.md

 * [Split Table by Column](#split-table-by-column)
 * [Portal](#portal)

-## Access Controls
+## Authorization

-The view can be accessed by users with a [**READ**](user-authorization.md#entity-permissions) permission for the [entity group](entity_groups.md#members) to which the view is linked.
+The view can be accessed by users with a [**READ**](user-authorization.md#entity-permissions) `read` permission for the [entity group](entity_groups.md#members) to which the view is linked.

 ## Settings

 **Name** | **Description**
 ---|---
-Name | View name displayed at the entity views page.
+Name | **[required]** View name displayed on the entity views page.
-Enabled | Enabled or disabled status.
-Disabled entity views are not visible in the **Entity Views** tab of the main menu.
+Enabled | Status: enabled or disabled. <br>Disabled views are not visible on the **Entity Views** tab in the main menu.
-Entity Group | Entity Group which members are included in the view.
+Entity Group | **[required]** [Entity group](entity_groups.md) which members are included in the view.
-Entity Expression | An optional boolean condition that members must satisfy in order to be included in the view.
-The syntax is the same as supported by expression-based entity groups.
+Entity Expression | Additional condition for group members to satisfy in order to be included in the view.
+The syntax is the same as in entity group [expressions](entity_groups.md#expression).
-Dynamic Filter | The default [dynamic filter](#dynamic-filters) applied to entities on initial page load.
+Dynamic Filter | [Filter](#dynamic-filters) applied to displayed entities on initial page load.
-Split Table by Column | Enter column header (name) or its value to group entities into separate tables.
+Split Table by Column | Enter column header or column value to group entities into separate tables.
-Display in Main Menu | If enabled, the view is accessible under its own tab in the main menu.
+Display in Main Menu | If enabled, the view is accessible under its own tab in the main menu on the left.
 Display Index | Applies if entity view is displayed in the main menu.
 Specifies relative position of the tab.
 The tabs are sorted by index in ascending order.
 Menu Icon | Icon assigned to the view in the main menu.
 Multi-Entity Portal | [Portal](#portal) with time series charts for multiple entities displayed in the view.
-If no multi-entity portal is assigned, the default portal containing metrics in _Series Value_ [column](#column-types) is displayed.
+If no multi-entity portal is assigned, the default portal containing metrics in _Series Value_ [columns](#column-types) is displayed.

 ## Filters

-The list of displayed entities is established as follows:
+The list of entities displayed in the table(s) is determined as follows:

-* The list of entities is initially set to the current members of the selected entity group.
+* The list is initially set to the current members of the selected entity group.
-* If the [**Entity Expression**](#settings) is specified, the members are checked with this expression.
-Members that fail to satisfy the condition are hidden.
+* If an [**Entity Expression**](#settings) is specified, the members are checked against this condition.
+Entities that fail to satisfy the condition are hidden.
-* If a [**Dynamic Filter**](#dynamic-filters) is set by the user, the entities are additionally checked with the filter.
+* If a [**Dynamic Filter**](#dynamic-filters) is set by the user, the entities are additionally checked against this filter.
 Entities that fail to satisfy the filter condition are hidden.
 * If a [**Search**](#search) text is specified, only entities with a column value containing the search keyword are displayed.

-> While the Dynamic Filter can be toggled by the user, the Entity Group and Entity Expression (if specified) are enforced at all times.
+> While the Dynamic Filter can be toggled by the user, the Entity Group and Entity Expression (if specified) are applied at all times.

 ## Search

 The search is performed based on column values displayed in the table.
-An entity meets the condition if one of the column values for the entity row contains the specified search keyword.
+An entity satisfies the search condition if one of the column values for the entity row contains the specified search keyword.

 ## Table